Each undergraduate student may elect to take a total of four courses (or 16 credits) on an ungraded basis under the following conditions:

 - Students taking 5College courses must follow the procedures & deadline of the school offering the course to elect the equivalent of the Ungraded Option at those schools.
 These deadlines are usually much earlier than Mount Holyoke's, and the option may not be available in some courses.
 Also the standards for qualifying for a passing grade may be different.

-- The Ungraded Option cannot be elected in any course applying to the student's declared major or within the student's major department (even if the course is not actually needed to fulfill a requirement of the major).
+- The Ungraded Option cannot be elected in any course applying to the student's declared major or within the student's major department or field (even if the course is not actually needed to fulfill a requirement of the major).

 - No more than one course may be elected on an ungraded basis per semester.